-- On reaching the boat, assess any injury or risk; - Call the Incident Controller if assistance may be or will be required - "This is Red Ron; this is Red Ron" - "We are at the Dingy Outer Gate, Dingy Outer Gate" - o "We have an Asthma Attack we have an Asthma Attack" - "We need assistance, we need assistance [or] We may need assistance, we may need assistance". - The rostered Incident Controller will be the first to respond on Ch73.
+- · On reaching the boat, assess any injury or risk; - Call the Incident Controller if assistance may be or will be required - "This is Ray Ray; this is Ray Ray" - "We are at the Dingy Outer Gate, Dingy Outer Gate" - "We have an Asthma Attack we have an Asthma Attack" - "We need assistance, we need assistance [or] We may need assistance, we may need assistance". - The rostered Incident Controller will be the first to respond on Ch73.